Web design for housing associations

 Accessibility built in from the start

 Accessibility is a baseline expectation in housing, and residents need a site every one of them can use.
-The regulations covering public sector bodies set WCAG 2.2 AA as the benchmark, and every site we build meets it: proper heading structure, keyboard navigation, labelled form fields, sufficient colour contrast and alt text throughout.
-We design to it from the outset, so it is part of the build, not a scramble before launch.
+Most associations are private registered providers, so the duty comes from the Equality Act 2010 and the Regulator of Social Housing's consumer standards rather than the public sector accessibility regulations.
+WCAG 2.2 AA is the recognised benchmark either way, and every site we build meets it: proper heading structure, keyboard navigation, labelled form fields, sufficient colour contrast and alt text throughout.
+We design to it from the outset, so it is part of the build long before launch.

 There is a second reason to take it seriously.
 AI tools are starting to act on websites for people: reporting a repair, finding a phone number, working through an application.
 A site with clean, semantic HTML works for those tools for the same reason it works for screen readers.
 Building it properly once covers assistive technology, search, and the agents that are coming.